▲ | Country | km | ||

 Types of Writs

 Mandamus is a Latin word, which means "We Command".
 Mandamus is an order from the Supreme Court or High Court to a lower court or tribunal or public authority to perform a public or statutory duty.
-This writ of command is issued by the Supreme Court of High court when any government, court, corporation or any public authority has to do a public duty but fails to do so.
+This writ of command is issued by the Supreme Court of High court when any government, court, corporation or any public authority has to do a public duty but fails to do so.3.
+Certiorari

 Literally, Certiorari means to be certified.
 The writ of certiorari can be issued by the Supreme Court or any High Court for quashing the order already passed by an inferior court, tribunal or quasi judicial authority.
-There are several conditions necessary for the issue of writ of certiorari
+There are several conditions necessary for the issue of writ of certiorari - There should be court, tribunal or an officer having legal authority to determine the question with a duty to act judicially.

-2. Such a court, tribunal or officer must have passed an order acting without jurisdiction or in excess of the judicial authority vested by law in such court, tribunal or officer.
+- Such a court, tribunal or officer must have passed an order acting without jurisdiction or in excess of the judicial authority vested by law in such court, tribunal or officer.

-3. The order could also be against the principles of natural justice or the order could contain an error of judgment in appreciating the facts of the case.
+- The order could also be against the principles of natural justice or the order could contain an error of judgment in appreciating the facts of the case.

 4. Prohibition

 The Writ of prohibition means to forbid or to stop and it is popularly known as 'Stay Order'.
 This writ is issued when a lower court or a body tries to transgress the limits or powers vested in it.
 The writ of prohibition is issued by any High Court or the Supreme Court to any inferior court, or quasi judicial body prohibiting the latter from continuing the proceedings in a particular case, where it has no jurisdiction to try.
-After the issue of this writ, proceedings in the lower court etc. come to a stop.
+After the issue of this writ, proceedings in the lower court etc. come to a stop.Difference between Prohibition and Certiorari:

-1. While the writ of prohibition is available during the pendency of proceedings, the writ of certiorari can be resorted to only after the order or decision has been announced.
+- While the writ of prohibition is available during the pendency of proceedings, the writ of certiorari can be resorted to only after the order or decision has been announced.

-2. Both the writs are issued against legal bodies.
+- Both the writs are issued against legal bodies.

 5. The Writ of Quo-Warranto

 The word Quo-Warranto literally means "by what warrants?" or "what is your authority"?
 It is a writ issued with a view to restrain a person from holding a public office to which he is not entitled.
 The writ requires the concerned person to explain to the Court by what authority he holds the office.
 If a person has usurped a public office, the Court may direct him not to carry out any activities in the office or may announce the office to be vacant.
-Thus High Court may issue a writ of quo-warranto if a person holds an office beyond his retirement age.
+Thus High Court may issue a writ of quo-warranto if a person holds an office beyond his retirement age.Writs in brief

-Type of WritMeaning of the wordPurpose of issue
+Type of Writ | Meaning of the word | Purpose of issue |

-Habeas CorpusYou may have the bodyTo release a person who has been detained unlawfully whether in prison or in private custody.
+Habeas Corpus | You may have the body | To release a person who has been detained unlawfully whether in prison or in private custody. |

-MandamusWe CommandTo secure the performance of public duties by lower court, tribunal or public authority.
+Mandamus | We Command | To secure the performance of public duties by lower court, tribunal or public authority. |

-CertiorariTo be certifiedTo quash the order already passed by an inferior court, tribunal or quasi judicial authority.
+Certiorari | To be certified | To quash the order already passed by an inferior court, tribunal or quasi judicial authority. |

-Prohibition-To prohibit an inferior court from continuing the proceedings in a particular case where it has no jurisdiction to try.
+Prohibition | - | To prohibit an inferior court from continuing the proceedings in a particular case where it has no jurisdiction to try. |

-Quo WarrantoWhat is your authority?To restrain a person from holding a public office which he is not entitled.
+Quo Warranto | What is your authority? | To restrain a person from holding a public office which he is not entitled. |

 Tuesday, August 9, 2011